harrwinraoapps/emagazine/content/post/group_two/Facts Of Life/index.md

 ---

-Swami always remind us that we have the solution to all the problems, if we follow good moral facts and guidance.
-We can be flowers in swami's garden.
-Thank you BABA giving us wonderful life.
+Swami always reminds us that we have the solution to all problems, provided we follow good moral facts and guidance.
+We can be flowers in Swami’s garden.
+Thank you BABA for giving us a wonderful life.

 ---